lexruee/project-euler/README.md

 project-euler
 =============

 Here are some solutions (written in python) to the problems of the project euler.
-If have more leisure time, I'll continue to solve more problems.
+If I have more leisure time, I'll continue to solve further problems.

 Currently solved problems: